home-assistant/home-assistant.io/source/_integrations/airzone_cloud.markdown

 ## Sensors

-For each Airzone zone (Thermostat), the following *sensors* are created:
+For each Airzone zone (thermostat), the following *sensors* are created:

 | Condition           | Description                        |
 | :------------------ | :--------------------------------- |